Easy Tips to Improve Your Guitar Tone

 Simply put, your chances of better tone are easily increased by using good quality strings.
 Cheap strings serve up an extra special level of aggravation for guitar players and you wouldn’t even suspect them.
 “But they’re new!”
 Sound familiar?
 They may be new, but they may not be good quality strings.

-● Use the Right Type of Strings
+4. Choose the Right Type of Strings

 Considering the diverse styles of music we play, the type of strings you use will directly impact what you hear, and what you want to hear.
 For instance, if you’re looking for high end brilliance and transparency, you may want to stay away from flat wound strings which are naturally mellow.
-Physics are physics, you can’t naturally recreate those lost frequencies no matter how good your signal chain is.
-Having said that, experimentation is a wonderful thing.

 An incorrectly set truss rod can impact tone in the weirdest ways.
 An overly loose truss rod can actually rattle, and one that's too tight can be a problem as well.
 A properly adjusted truss rod will let the guitar carry the strings efficiently, which will result in a positive impact on your tone.

 The nut can’t be loose or poorly dressed.
 It’s amazing how much this one part influences tone, playability, and tuning stability.
 Please do not underestimate its importance.
 An improperly cut nut will suck up tone quicker than you can say clean my carpets.
-There’s so much potential for bad things I simply can’t list them all.
-Suffice to say, it should be solidly affixed, well cut, and of an appropriate material.

 The nut simply needs to be of sufficient character to do its job as a primary conductor of string energy.